razee-io/Razee/README.md

 ## Step 1: Install Razee

-Razee consists of two packages: the visibility package that you can use to visualize deployment information in Razeedash and the deployment package

-1. Install the Kapitan and RazeeDash in your cluster.
-When you install these modules, the Kubernetes CustomResourceDefinitions (CRD) and controllers for each component, the `razee` namespace, service account, and RBAC roles and role bindings are automatically set up in your cluster.
+1. Install Kapitan and RazeeDash in your cluster.
+When you install these modules, the Kubernetes `CustomResourceDefinitions` (CRD) and controllers for each component, the `razee` namespace, service account, and RBAC roles and role bindings are automatically set up in your cluster.

    ```bash
    kubectl apply -f https://github.com/razee-io/Kapitan-delta/releases/latest/download/resource.yaml